linusandren/Made_S3/README.md

 A module that when enabled is supposed to replace all media related operations from working on disk, to work on S3.

-This obviously comes with some caveats, such as resizing not being done on demand as part of templates anymore.
-Instead, resize configurations are set up in admin and then referenced in templates.
-The actual resizing is done on upload or by a background job (TO DO).

 ## Magento Configuration

 The S3 configuration is done in local.xml.
-Since we need to take over media management at an early stage, using the Media Storage option can't be used.
+Since we need to take over media management at an early stage, the Media Storage option can't be used.
 The local.xml section is in global and should look something like:

 ```xml
 <s3>